EthanDelCampo/Leetcode/README.md

 # Leetcode
-This contains all of the Leetcode problems I have solved so far.
+This repository contains all of the Leetcode problems I have solved so far.